EnnyWonderer/7MU011-UW1/Blog.md

 [Watch - Marshmallowland jam](https://www.instagram.com/p/BuXVmBJnpQQ/?utm_source=ig_web_copy_link)

-Here's some more lil snippets of what we get up to on our [instagram](https://www.instagram.com/oneironauts_music/?hl=en)
+Here's some more lil snippets of what we get up to on our [Instagram](https://www.instagram.com/oneironauts_music/?hl=en)

 ## Wake'n'Make Production Videos

 For production, I wanted to improve my consistency of making files as it wasn't a regular enough practice, I also wanted to have more content to promote my artist page as I hadn't been releasing any music.
-This shows the birth of the Wake'n'Make concept, through developing a pilot based of peoples interaction it was fine tuned to both entertain and inspire.
+This shows the birth of the Wake'n'Make concept, through developing a pilot based of people’s interaction it was fine tuned to both entertain and inspire.
 It's in the name, wake up and make something.

 [Watch - Wake'n'Make Pilot](https://www.instagram.com/s/aGlnaGxpZ2h0OjE3ODYwMjk4ODI3NTcxOTg0?igshid=10clqo4b1cxue&story_media_id=2171812567297936505_4485374858)